wattache/tutorial-private-vpc-cloud-function/README.md

     --role="roles/vpcaccess.admin"
 ```

 :warning: This does not respect the least-priviledges principle.
-If you want to respect it, do not do these bindings, apply Terraform
+If you want to respect it, do not do this last binding, apply Terraform
-and add the required permissions to a custom role.
+and add the required permissions to the custom role.
 Do not hesitate to open a PR to improve this. :warning:

 Export the so called ```GOOGLE_APPLICATION_CREDENTIALS``` environment variable to match your created key file :
 ```sh